-Asbestos and Mold Services
+Asbestos and Mold

 Asbestos continues to be a highly regulated hazardous material due to its widespread use within industrial facilities for so many years.
 EPA, OSHA, and DOT all have important regulations with which facilities must comply.
 And, while removal and/or encapsulation activities receive the primary attention from facilities where asbestos materials remain in use, often overlooked is the requirement for a site-specific Asbestos Management Plan and employee awareness level training.
-Compliance Technologies has personnel trained under the requirements of the Asbestos Hazard Emergency Response Act (AHERA) and certified by the State of Ohio, Department of Health in order to provide expert asbestos-related (not abatement) services needed by our industrial clients.
+Compliance Technologies has personnel trained under the requirements of the Asbestos Hazard Emergency Response Act (AHERA) and certified by the State of Ohio, Department of Health in order to provide expert asbestos-related (not abatement) services needed by our industrial clients in Cleveland, Ohio.

 Asbestos Services Provided by CTI: